csys-fresher-batch-2019/sql-aishwarna/README.md

 create table booking_detail(
 tr_id number not null,
 pn_id number not null,
-arrival_time date not null,
-depature_time date not null,
-compartment_no varchar2(10)not null,
+arrival_time timestamp not null, depature_time timestamp not null, compartment_no varchar2(10)not null,
 coach_type varchar2(20) not null,
 birth_type varchar2(20) not null,